 NGCA exhibitions are initiated and organised in response to a number of factors:

-NGCA exhibitions aim to maximise the gallery's physical resources, including its' generous 50x100-foot Main Gallery space and 50x25-foot Project Space.
+NGCA exhibitions aim to maximise the gallery's physical resources, including the new NGCA gallery and other exhibition spaces around the National Glass Centre building.
 Exhibitions are also generated with regard to the gallery's ability to deliver ambitious, adventurous and varied projects with finite levels of resources and its' small core team.

-Projects are organised in relation to the gallery's location within a mixed-use, local authority building, the City Library and Arts Centre, and with both existing and potential audiences in mind.
+Projects are organised in relation to the gallery's location within National Glass Centre, and with both existing and potential audiences in mind.

 NGCA's projects often draw upon emerging ideas and developments in recent art production, to reflect the diversity of contemporary artistic practice, at the levels of media, approach and subject matter.

-Ordinarily there will be five - six exhibitions in the Main Gallery and Project Space each year.
+Ordinarily there will be five - six exhibitions each year.
 We currently work with between 10-30 artists across a year depending on the scale and complexity of projects.